C-Maringe/rpa-challenge/README.md

 ### Date_validator.py

-- **Purpose**: Provides date validation and filtering functionalities.
+- **Purpose**: Provides date validation and filtering functionalities, as well as algorithms for handling the number of months to be retrieved.

 ## Dependencies